-Gay serial killer: 58 chemsex deaths probed
+London police seek to link overdose deaths to serial killer

 He moved into Port's apartment after they met on a dating website, and the killer agreed to put him up on the sofa, rent free.

-Kovari's body was found dumped 500 meters away in a graveyard by a dog walker.
+Kovari's body was found by a dog walker in a graveyard, some 500 meters from Port's flat.
 He was propped up against a wall, wearing sunglasses, next to a bag of his belongings.

 Daniel Whitworth, 21

-Whitworth, a trainee chef, met Port through the Fitlads dating website.
+Whitworth, a trainee chef, met Port through the Fitlads dating site.

 His body was found by the same dog walker in the same spot as Kovari.